 In terms of their amino acid composition, oat grains are rightfully considered to be especially similar to muscle protein, and this makes them a useful dietary product.
 In addition, oats are rich in easily digestible carbohydrates and help our bodies produce the hormone serotonin, which is responsible for a good mood and recovery of the whole body.

 Oatmeal is low in starch and high in plant fiber and fat.
-It contains essential amino acids and vitamins A, B, E, choline, enzymes, tyrosine, copper, essential oils.
+It contains essential amino acids and vitamins A, B, E, choline, enzymes, tyrosine, copper, and essential oils.
 It also has trace elements, including silicon, which plays a special role in metabolism.
 Also, oat flour contains mineral salts – calcium, phosphorus, and dietary fiber.

 Another great feature of oatmeal flour is that it contains both soluble and insoluble fiber.
 It can restore the intestinal microflora and also works as a cleansing for the stomach, removing toxins from the body.
 It lowers glucose levels and also reduces the body’s need for insulin, and decreases gastric secretion.